7 Easy Make Ahead Lunches To Freeze Today (& Have Anytime)

 Here’s another favorite in our house.
 Make a big batch of mac and cheese and freeze in small portions with the freezer baggies or the glass containers below.

-Thaw and microwave the containers or throw it on the stovetop.
-Then just add a little milk if needed and put it in their thermos.
+Thaw and microwave the containers or throw them on the stovetop.
+Then, add a little milk if needed and put it in their thermos.

 easy make ahead freezer lunches